fredakilla/brtshaderc/README.md

 Hack of the bgfx shaderc tools in library version to compile bgfx shaders source at runtime.
 Inspired from Lumix engine code.

-- It use the original shaderc code without doing any modification (easy to keep updated).
+- It use the original shaderc code without doing any modification, it's just a wrapper (easy to keep updated with bgfx).
-- Compiled shaders are built in memory without any write file access to disk.
+- Compiled shaders are built at application runtime in memory without any write file access to disk.

 ## Compilation